IBM/ibm-licensing-operator/docs/Content/Install_from_scratch.md

 kubectl get crd clusterserviceversions.operators.coreos.com
 ```

-- If you get the following response, OLM might be installed.
+- If you get the following response, OLM is installed.

   ```{: .text .no-copy }
   NAME                                          CREATED AT